Lightning-AI/pytorch-lightning/docs/source/conversational_ai.rst

 NeMo Experiment Manager
 ^^^^^^^^^^^^^^^^^^^^^^^

-NeMo's Experiment Manager leverages PyTorch Lightning for model checkpointing, TensorBoard Logging and Weights and Biases logging.
+The Experiment Manager leverages PyTorch Lightning for model checkpointing, TensorBoard Logging, and Weights and Biases logging.
 The Experiment Manager is included by default in all NeMo example scripts.

 .. code-block:: python